mikeshultz/solidbyte/docs/deployment.md

 SolidByte expects all deploy functions to return True upon success.

+### Linking Libraries

+Linking libraries can be done simply, like so:

+    w3Instance = myContract.deployed(links={
+            'MyLibrary': '0x48292eafdc...',
+        })

+The Solidbyte linker will automatically splice these addresss into your solc compiled bytecode.
+A more real-world example would be deploying both at the same time:

+    myLibrary = contracts.get('MyLibrary')
+    myContract = contracts.get('MyContract')

+    library = myLibrary.deployed()
+    inst = myContract.deployed(links={
+            'MyLibrary': library.address
+        })

 ### Arguments

 SolidByte offers your deploy script's `main()` functions a few optional kwargs.